Covantec/diazoframework.baseline/README.rst

 Introduction
 ============

-``diazoframework.skeleton`` package provides the diazo framework implementation of the `Baseline CSS framework`_ using the **theming** and **packaging** features available in the `diazoframework.plone`_ core package for create `Diazo`_ theme using `plone.app.theming`_.
+``diazoframework.baseline`` package provides the diazo framework implementation of the `Baseline CSS framework`_ using the **theming** and **packaging** features available in the `diazoframework.plone`_ core package for create `Diazo`_ theme using `plone.app.theming`_.